TheBestCo/eslint-config/README.md

 Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
 It requires `eslint` and `eslint-plugin-react`.

-1. `npm install --save-dev eslint-config-phaistos-networks eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y babel-eslint eslint`
+1. `npm install --save-dev eslint-config-phaistos-networks eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint-plugin-react-hooks@next  babel-eslint eslint`
 2. add `"extends": "phaistos-networks"` to your .eslintrc

 ### eslint-config-phaistos-networks/base

 Lints ES6+ but does not lint React.
 Requires `eslint`.

-1. `npm install --save-dev eslint-config-phaistos-networks eslint-plugin-import babel-eslint eslint`
+1. `npm install --save-dev eslint-config-phaistos-networks eslint-plugin-import babel-eslint eslint-plugin-react-hooks@next  eslint`
 2. add `"extends": "phaistos-networks/base"` to your .eslintrc

 ### eslint-config-phaistos-networks/legacy